Australian Shepherd farm dog standing in a wet grassy pasture on a working farm, alert and attentive for livestock work.

 Types of Working Farms in Louisa County

-Louisa’s agricultural diversity supports hobby farmers, equestrians, homesteaders, and full-scale agricultural producers.
+Louisa’s agricultural diversity supports hobby farmers, equestrians, homesteaders, and full-scale producers.

 • Cattle farms with fenced acreage and grazing systems